MM2-0/Kvaesitso/docs/docs/user-guide/concepts/plugins.md

 ### Activation

 After the plugin has been installed, it needs to be activated in the launcher settings.
-To do this, go to settings > plugins, tap on the plugin you want to activate, and enable it.
+To do this, go to <a href="/in-app?route=settings/plugins">settings > plugins</a>, tap on the plugin you want to activate, and enable it.
 The plugin will show a permission dialog.
 Tap on "Allow" to give the launcher the necessary permission to access the plugin's data.